top of page

 I have records of assumed Heath Ladybirds from the Surrey heathlands and The Brecks.

-I have records of assumed Dusky Ladybirds found in evergreen garden shrubs in Essex.
+I have records of assumed Dusky Ladybirds found in evergreen garden shrubs in Essex and swept from grassland at Fishers Green, Lee Valley, Essex.

 Forestier's Ladybird 3.2mm

-This species is much larger than the others in this group and has distinctive bald patches amongst the silvery hairs.
+This species is much larger than the others in this group.

 The legs are black.